List of Di-Gata Defenders characters: Yin-Icorn

 This guardian is bound to the Yin sigil.
-Yes, it does have its own guardian stone, but it is not featured in the show.
-Greg Collinson did say that Yin-Icorn will be in a Di-Gata Defenders booster pack.
-Soon, Adam will attain it, and combine it with Firefox to create an unnamed guardian.
-It bears the sigils Yin and Infinis, but does not look like Flinch's "Yinfinis" symbol.
+It has its own guardian stone, but it is not featured in the show.
+According to series creator Greg Collinson, Yin-Icorn will be in a Di-Gata Defenders booster pack and be obtained by Adam, who combines it with Firefox to create an unnamed guardian.
+It bears the sigils Yin and Infinis.